lubbyhst/youtube-dl-web-ui/README.md

 # DEPRECATED
+This is no longer supported.
+You can use this fine tool: https://github.com/alexta69/metube
 # youtube-dl web ui

 This project extends the youtube-dl (https://rg3.github.io/youtube-dl/) tool with a web ui for remote usage.